 Because I was going on a ride after quite some time, I decided to keep it a short one and hence, decided to visited the twin waterfalls at Shivasamudram, the Gaganchukki falls & Bharachukki falls which are not very far from Bangalore.Also, being the monsoon season, it made more sense to visit it a waterfall or waterfalls for that matter!

-As it was just approximately 140 kms from Bangalore so, I was in no hurry and left home only about 8 am in the morning.
+Distance between Bangalore to Shivasamudra is just around 140 kms so, I was in no hurry and left home only about 8 am in the morning.

 Getting out of the city’s mess was the biggest pain and it took me at-least more than half an hour to get on the highway, if not more.
 But once I was on the awesome NICE road, all the frustration of the city traffic vanished and I had a BIG grin on my face :-).

 One new/strange thing for me was, I had to pay toll charges even though I was on a motorcycle!
 The NICE road is the first place I have had to pay toll charges when on a bike but, it was worth every penny!
 The road is awesome to ride/drive.
 In no time, I reached the exit to Kanakpura road.

 The road became narrower but the ride was very pleasant nonetheless.
 Just before Kanakpura, I was getting pretty hungry and decided to have my breakfast on any road-side dhaba that comes next.
 Luck was not with me in this aspect and I ended up at a dhaaba, which, even though looked very nice, had almost nothing to eat other than couple of items.
 Somehow finished whatever I could and resumed my ride.
 The roads were again awesome and the surroundings, very scenic.

 Its one single and very obvious road to Shivasamudram, no chance of getting confused.
 Once in Shivasamudram, I asked around and finally reached the first water-fall, Gaganchukki!